What is Volleyball?

 Scoring a point can be done in a few different ways.
 First, one team may hit the ball over the net and have it land, inbounds, on the opposing team's side.
 Alternatively, one team may hit the ball in a manner that causes it to land out of bounds.
 The other team earns a point when the ball goes out of bounds.
 Additionally, a violation on one team results in a point for the other team.

 Referees and Officials

 In volleyball, there is a first and second referee, as well as line referees.
-The first referee observes the action from a stant, which provides a clear view of what goes on above the net and down on the court.
+The first referee observes the action from a stanchion, which provides a clear view of what goes on above the net and down on the court.
 The second referee assists the first ref while at floor level.
-They are referred to as the "up referee," and "down refere."
+They are referred to as the "up referee," and "down referee."
 The first referee watches for faults involving the ball, and the second referee will judge errors committed by the defending team.
 The line referees stand at opposite corners of the court and determine whether a ball has landed in or out.
 They also call foot faults on serves and watch the antennas on the net.

 Lingo and Terminology

 Knowing lingo and terminology is very important when watching or playing volleyball.
 To fully enjoy yourself and understand everything, you will need to know the lingo.
 Below are a few terms that are commonly used in the sport.